 While that's very unlikely, it is reasonable to take some sensible precautions, says Seema Sarin, MD, an internal medicine physician at EHE Health in Great Falls, Virginia.
 Here, three to follow:

-1. Leave Cardboard Packages and Mail Outside for 24 Hours
+1. Consider Leaving Cardboard Packages and Mail Outside for 24 Hours

 As long as it doesn't contain anything perishable, like milk or produce, you can leave it either in your garage or right outside your front door, Dr. Sarin says.
 That way, you'll give any viral matter ample time to die off before you come into contact with it.

 Need to bring it indoors sooner?
-You could open the package outside, put the packaging in the recycling bin and immediately go inside to wash your hands, advises Allen.
+You could open the package outside, put the packaging in the recycling bin and immediately go inside to wash your hands, Allen says.
 Then return outside to bring the actual item or items indoors.

 2. Be Strategic With Groceries